Complete positivity and distance-avoiding sets: Better upper bounds for the independence number of graphs on the sphere

 In practice, this is the problem that we solve to obtain an upper bound; there are two main reasons for this.
 The first one comes from weak duality: the objective value of any feasible solution of this problem is an upper bound for the independence ratio.
 Indeed, let~$\lambda$, $y$, $z_1$, $z_2$, $z_3$ be a feasible solution of~\eqref{eq:sphere-dual} and~$a$ be a feasible solution of~\eqref{eq:sphere-primal}.
 Then

 as we wanted, where for the last inequality we use the positive-semidefiniteness of the~$2 \times 2$ matrices in~\eqref{eq:sphere-primal} and~\eqref{eq:sphere-dual}.

-The second reason for considering the dual is that it is a semidefinite programming problem with finitely many variables, though infinitely many constraints, including one constraint for each~$k \geq 0$.
+The second reason is that the dual is a semidefinite program with finitely many variables, though infinitely many constraints, including one constraint for each~$k \geq 0$.
 In practice, we choose~$d > 0$ and disregard all constraints for~$k > d$.
-Then we solve a finite semidefinite programming problem, and later on we prove that a suitable modification of the solution found is indeed feasible for the infinite problem, as we will see now.
+Then we solve a finite semidefinite program, and later on we prove that a suitable modification of the solution found is indeed feasible for the infinite problem, as we will see now.